Disturbed discography

 Three years after the release of Believe, Disturbed released their third studio album, Ten Thousand Fists, in September 2005.
 The album reached the same positions that its predecessor had; topping the US Billboard 200 and New Zealand RIANZ charts, and peaking at number two on the Canadian Albums Charts.
-It also was certified platinum in the US, Australia, and Canada.
+It also was certified 3× platinum in the US, 2× in Canada, platinum in Australia, and gold in Germany, New Zealand and the United Kingdom.
 Ten Thousand Fists spawned singles such as "Guarded", "Just Stop", the Genesis cover of "Land of Confusion", and "Stricken".
 The latter charted at number 95 on the US Billboard Hot 100, and at number 88 on the UK Singles Chart.
-"Stricken" was later certified gold by the RIAA.
+"Stricken" was later certified 3× platinum by the RIAA.
 Disturbed's fourth studio album, Indestructible, was released in June 2008.
 Like its predecessor, it peaked at number one on the US and New Zealand charts; it also reached the top position of the Canadian and Australian charts.
-Four singles were released for Indestructible, the title track, "Perfect Insanity", "The Night and "Inside the Fire" (which peaked at number-one on the Mainstream Rock Songs, was certified gold by the RIAA, and was nominated for a Grammy Award in the category Best Hard Rock Performance).
+Four singles were released for Indestructible, the title track, "Perfect Insanity", "The Night" and "Inside the Fire" (which peaked at number-one on the Mainstream Rock Songs, was certified 2× platinum by the RIAA, and was nominated for a Grammy Award in the category Best Hard Rock Performance).
 The band has released five consecutive number-one albums that have charted on the Billboard 200, with the release of their fifth studio album Asylum.
 Asylum was followed five years later by Immortalized (2015).
-The album featured a cover of "The Sound of Silence", which became their highest peaking song on the Billboard Hot 100, peaking at number 42.
+The album featured a cover of "The Sound of Silence", which became their highest peaking song on the Billboard Hot 100, peaking at number 42 and was certified nine-times platinum by the RIAA.